-- 6. For purposes of the ISAs (UK and Ireland), the following terms have the meanings attributed below: - (a) External confirmation Audit evidence obtained as a direct written response to the auditor from a third party (the confirming party), in paper form, or by electronic or other medium. - (b) Positive confirmation request A request that the confirming party respond directly to the auditor indicating whether the confirming party agrees or disagrees with the information in the request, or providing the requested information.
+- 6. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) External confirmation Audit evidence obtained as a direct written response to the auditor from a third party (the confirming party), in paper form, or by electronic or other medium. - (b) Positive confirmation request A request that the confirming party respond directly to the auditor indicating whether the confirming party agrees or disagrees with the information in the request, or providing the requested information. - (c) Negative confirmation request A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request.